If you’re like 61% of small business owners, you struggle regularly with cash flow.

 You’d see these on your income statement.

+Cash outflows are any debts, liabilities, or operating costs that running your business may incur.
 Examples of cash outflows (also known as cash outlay) are:

 - Money going out for accounts payable

 - Payroll, taxes

 If you decided to borrow $75,000 in equipment financing, the lump sum of capital you would receive upfront would be considered part of your cash inflows, and your payments on the loan would be considered among your cash outflows.

 Profit (also known as “net profit” or “net income”) is the amount of money that remains after all expenses — including cost of goods sold (COGS), as well as operating costs, interest payments, loan payments, and taxes — are deducted from your revenue.